 The tent’s durability is the second-most important factor after capacity.
 Sure, it’s large enough to fit your entire family, but say it’s a stormy night or it’s been raining.
 If the tent collapses over you in your sleep or flies off in the wind, the size won’t matter!

 The tent should be 100% waterproof, the seams should be perfectly sewn and there should also be ample ventilation so the interiors are breathable.
 The fabric of the tent should be breathable, flame-retardant and waterproof.
 And you’ll want to make sure it’s got a floor in it!
 It sounds obvious but an easy mistake to make.

-You will also want mesh mosquito net so the tent remains a bug-free zone.
-The poles and pegs should be made of durable material that does not give in in bad weather, steel or fiberglass is ideal.
+You will also want a mesh mosquito net so the tent remains a bug-free zone.
+The poles and pegs should be made of durable material that does not give in in bad weather, steel or fibreglass is ideal.

 Of course, if you’re cooking with a gas stove make sure it is very well ventilated so you don’t end up with carbon monoxide poisoning.

 Whether or not the tent has a large capacity, it should be lightweight.
-In fact, if it is a large family tent, that is all the more reason for it to be light.
+If it is a large family tent, that is all the more reason for it to be light.
 A camping trip is no fun if you have to lug around a large and heavy tent.
-The tent should provide you with shelter but should not tie you down.
+The tent should shelter you but should not tie you down.
 In case you want to move the camping spot, it should be easy to carry around.